98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 # Boot partition (/boot/efi)
 Boot partition is a separate device from the zpool, and formatted in vfat/fat32 with the boot flag enabled.
-/dev/xxx is the device name e.g. /dev/sda; y is the partition number of that device.
-In the case of a freshly formatted drive, /dev/xxx might be something like /dev/sda and y = 1 (whichever partition was just created) e.g. /dev/sda1.
-- "**parted /dev/xxx mkpart "Bootloader" fat32 4096s 1GB**"
+- "**parted /dev/sdx mkpart "Bootloader" fat32 4096s 1GB**"
   - Creates a 1GB partition, although you can go smaller if you're space-constrained.
   Three Linux kernels and a Windows bootloader + recovery only uses ~240M.
-- "**parted /dev/xxx set y BOOT ON**"
+- "**parted /dev/sdx set y BOOT ON**"
+  - "y" being the newly created partition number (type "p" while in parted if not sure which partition you're looking for)
   - Activates the "boot" flag the newly created partition
-- "**mkfs.vfat -F 32 -s 1 /dev/xxxy**"
+- "**mkfs.vfat -F 32 -s 1 /dev/sdxy**"
   - Creates the fat32 filesystem on the newly created partition
   - "-s 1" may or may not be needed depending on whether the device is formatted with 512b or 4k sectors.